 Children's Retail Best Practice Forum

 Welcome to the third Wee Ones Web Log (AKA Wee-B-Log)!
-I am Betsy McPherson, the one and only original “Wee One” and I now have three wee ones of my own.
-So I shop in your stores (maybe a little too much).
+I am Betsy McPherson, children’s fashion aficionado and the one and only original “Wee One”.
+I also have three kids of my own for whom I love to shop, especially when the holiday season rolls around.
+And it is rolling….

 Tell us what you think, please.
 We love a comment or two.